How to convince a tiger not to eat you:

 Because tiger attach is life-threatening and unpredictable it is a breeding ground for the development of superstitious beliefs. for example it is thought that certain physical trait make one more likely to be attacked by a tiger and that this risk can be averted by marrying a child to a dog.
 Unless the dog is a match for a tiger, i don't really see this helping.

-A Final Note:
+A Serious Note:

 If tigers are to continue to survive their habitat needs to be preserved and the livelihoods and safety of people in surrounding areas preserved as much as possible, such as by paying compensation for lost stock.
 Ultimately a tiger does what comes naturally to it and it is our responsibility to know how to preserve their habitat and keep humans as safe as possible form these creatures.

 In areas where tigers live, workers often have to go into dangerous areas, and fall victim to tiger attacks.
 In regions such as Bangladesh the widows of tiger victims are considered bad luck and are often socially ostracised and consigned to lives of loneliness and poverty.
-Some of these women have grouped together to form the Tiger Widow Association to try and develop new ways to make a living and push for fairer treatment.
+Some of these women have grouped together to form the Tiger Widow Association to try to develop new ways to make a living and push for fairer treatment.